Saturday, January 28, 2017

 Groundhog Day…And I Don't Mean The Movie

-NEWS FLASH—7:25AM E.S.T.
-MONDAY, FEBRUARY 2, PUNXSUTAWNEY, PENNSYLVANIA: PHIL WILL EMERGE FROM HIS BURROW TO PREDICT WHEN WINTER WILL END.
+NEWS FLASH—THURSDAY, FEBRUARY 2, PUNXSUTAWNEY, PENNSYLVANIA: PHIL WILL EMERGE FROM HIS BURROW TO PREDICT WHEN WINTER WILL END.
 NO SHADOW…NO MORE WINTER.
 SEES HIS SHADOW…SIX MORE WEEKS OF WINTER!
-6 weeks...which, by strange coincidence, takes us almost to the Vernal Equinox signaling the official end of winter and the first day of Spring.

 Every year on February 2 a furry rodent of the groundhog variety named Punxsutawney Phil sticks his head out of his burrow in Punxsutawney, Pennsylvania, to do his annual weather forecast.
 In the United States and Canada, this is celebrated as Groundhog Day.
 If Phil sees his shadow, it will frighten him and he'll return to his burrow.
 If he doesn't see his shadow, he'll emerge and winter will soon be over.

 The earliest American written reference to a groundhog day was 1841 in Pennsylvania's Berks County (Pennsylvania Dutch) referring to it as the German celebration called Candlemas day where a groundhog seeing its shadow was a weather indication.
 Superstition says that fair weather at that time was seen as a prediction of a stormy and cold second half to winter, as noted in this Old English saying:

 If Candlemas be fair and bright,

 Winter has another flight.